A hip hotel meets gastropub concept has breathed new

-Discreetly tucked away at the back of the pub is a beautiful
+Tucked away at the back of the pub is a beautiful landscaped

-landscaped terraced garden - decked out with urns, teak tubs,
+terraced garden - decked out with urns, teak tubs, terracotta pots

-terracotta pots and upmarket benches and brollies it makes a
+and upmarket benches and brollies it makes a perfect alfresco

 It was an upstairs function room that bore the brunt of

 the fire and from this space eleven contemporary bedrooms have been

 All the Standard, Superior and Executive rooms are individually

 furnished and air-conditioned, plus you can expect muted, earthy